Nordic Camp

 Presented by:

-In partnership with Lake Catamount Touring Center, Steamboat Ski Touring Center, Steamboat Springs Nordic Council, Fischer, Swix, Salomon, Atomic, Toko, Rossignol, Gu20 and Sports Med
+In partnership with Lake Catamount Touring Center, Steamboat Ski Touring Center, Fischer, Swix, Salomon, Toko, Rossignol, Honey Stinger and GU

-This is a great way to kick-off your ski season with the area’s top coaches helping you improve your skills.
+What’s it all about: Nordic Camp is a great way to kick-off your ski season with the area’s top coaches helping you improve your skills.
 This camp is open to all ability levels: true beginner to advanced, there is something for everyone.
 Whether your goal is simply to learn to XC ski or to improve your race results in a competitive race, this is a camp for you.
-In order to meet skiers needs/desires, clinic groups will be divided by ability and group size will be small (you can expect 6 or less skiers to 1 coach).
-Skiers can choose clinics in Skating or Classic techniques, or both (we encourage skiers to clinic in both techniques).
+Skiers can choose clinics in Skating or Classic techniques, or both.

 Click here for Camp Schedule